acmeair/acmeair-nodejs/README.md

 cloudant_httpclient.connectionTimeout | 5000 | Cloudant http client connection timeout

 * When running on Bluemix, datasource url will be read from bound service information.
-* For Cloudant, you need to [follow](document/DDL/cloudant.ddl) to create database and define search index.
+* For Cloudant, you need to [follow instruction here](document/DDL/cloudant.ddl) to create database and define search index.

 ### Configuration for Datastore Preload